ballerburg9005/android-tvbox-2-linux-pc-and-server/README.md

 ** TODO intro text**

-* Fastest way to run any distro: Combine a precompiled Libreelec kernel with Distribution of choice
+* Fastest way to run any distro: Combine a precompiled Libreelec kernel with distribution image of choice
 * Compile Kernel: this is is most cases not required
 * Configuring Distribution: install speedups, Yunohost